 Histories of national sentiment

-During the first half of 2009, I was privileged to teach a New Zealand history paper to 35 amazing American students at Georgetown University in Washington DC.
+During the first half of 2009, Danny was privileged to teach a New Zealand history paper to 35 amazing American students at Georgetown University in Washington DC.
 The paper had quite a long title; ‘Last Outpost of Empire’?
 New Zealand’s ‘precarious’ search for nationhood in the 19th century.
-The notes below are based on my teaching notes.
+The notes below are a summary of the course.

 The word ‘precarious’ in the title came from the Oxford History of New Zealand which had devoted a final section of essays to New Zealand’s attaining of an uncertain sense of nationhood – a ‘precarious maturity’ – in the post Great War period.

 These Oxford History essays were written our leading historians – WH Oliver, Ranginui Walker, Graeme Dunstall and Peter Simpson.
 They raised interesting questions as to how New Zealand’s sense of national sentiment had evolved throughout the nineteenth century.

 The ‘Last Outpost’ Course at Georgetown explored the development of this national sentiment, especially the positioning of Māori within the shaping of our collective memories and rise of ‘Pākehā New Zealand’ after the 1870s.

 Discerning the origins of a sense of New Zealand’s ‘national sentiment’ is always of course likely to be quite and tenuous.
 Determining the place of Maori within that national sentiment can be as equally tentative.
 However, whether speculative or otherwise, examining the underpinnings of that sentiment, and of Māori and national remembrance in New Zealand, was interesting.
 It was also a way of sharing aspects of New Zealand history with such an amazing group of young American students who responded really positively.

 Not everyone thinks that a ‘history of national sentiment’ can ever be taught, much less written – the topic is altogether much too tenuous.